joesimmonsIT/Remote-Desktop-Connection/README.md

 <img src="https://i.imgur.com/SnoYnNO.png"/>
 </p>
 <p>
-Once all the steps have been completed correctly a green check mark shoudl apprear and the words "Validation passed". <br /> <br />
+Once all the steps have been completed correctly a green check mark should apprear and the words "Validation passed". <br /> <br />
 Select "Create" to proceed with the creation of the virtual machine. <br /> <br />
 </p>
 <br />